V4Fire/Client/src/core/browser/README.md

 console.log(test('Android', '>=', '5.1'));
 ```

+## Functions

-## is
+### is

-Map of the supported environment to detect.
-If the current `navigator.userAgent` matches one of the map' key,
+A map of the supported environments to detect.
+If the current `navigator.userAgent` matches one of the map keys,
 the value will contain a tuple `[browserName, browserVersion?[]]`.
 Otherwise, it is `false`.

 ```js